fescii/qval/README.md

     Open issues to report bugs or suggest features.
     Fork the repository and create pull requests to propose changes and improvements.

-Let's build a fantastic personal blogging experience together!
+Let's build a fantastic platform experience together!